obiordu/obiordu.github.io/how-to-setup-a-free-blog-with-markdown-and-github-pages.md

 > *How to get started with Markdown*
 <br />

-It is possible to find the basic syntax for writing markdown [here][markdownguide] I used the [Dillinger][dillinger] online markdown editor which is free to use and comes with useful examples.
+It is possible to find the basic syntax for writing markdown [here][markdownguide].

+I used the [Dillinger][dillinger] online markdown editor which is free to use and comes with useful examples.